 The generated score is meant to assess an entry point opportunity based on historical and today's numbers.
 It completely ignores the business quality, the quality of the company is for every investor to assess.
 My stock selection process breaks down the quantitative and qualitative assessments investors should establish to pull the trigger before buying.

-If you are interested in more details, the Dividend Snapshot Screener provides many more data points to help make your investment decision.
+If you want more details, the Dividend Snapshot Screener provides many more data points to help make your investment decision.

 Dividend growth investing works and you can generate a healthy retirement income but you have to buy individual stocks.
 If you are not comfortable with holding individual stocks, you can always buy dividend ETFs or consider different passive income ideas to generate a retirement income.